On super Pl\"{u}cker embedding and cluster algebras: Super Pl u cker embedding. General case: -planes in -space

 \subsection{``Khudaverdian's relations''}

-There is an interesting alternative approach to relations that have to be satisfied by a simple multivector suggested by H.~Khudaverdian (private communication).
-As we shall show, it works non-trivially already in the classical case, though the main idea is essentially based on supergeometry and on construction of exterior powers $\L^{r|s}(V)$.
+There is an interesting alternative approach to relations satisfied by a simple multivector suggested by H.~Khudaverdian (private communication).
+The main idea is essentially based on supergeometry and the construction of exterior powers $\L^{r|s}(V)$.
+As we shall show, it works non-trivially already in the classical case giving relations in an unexpected form.

 Consider first the general setup of $r|s$-planes in an $n|m$-space $V$.
 Recall once again that if $r|s$ independent vectors $\up_i$ span $L\subset V$, the same vectors (or their parity-reversed copies, to be more precise) span the $s|r$-plane $\Pi L$ in $\Pi V$.
 Consider the ``non-linear wedge product'' $F:=[\up_1\ldots,\up_r \,|\, \up_{\hat 1},\ldots \up_{\hat s}]$, which is an element of $\L^{r|s}(V)$,